 - Pet policy.
 A landlord may prohibit pets.
-If a pet is permitted, the landlord may charge a pet fee or pet deposit.
+The landlord may charge a pet fee or pet deposit if a pet is permitted.

 Other points in an agreement.
 There are a number of other important points that may be contained in a lease or rental agreement.
 Please refer to Legal Aid's Renter's Guide for additional details.

-Damage Deposit.
-The damage deposit covers those damages the tenant causes the landlord to suffer.
-These damages may be for physical damage or business related costs associated with the violation of a lease agreement.
-Normal wear and tear is not chargeable against a damage deposit.
+The damage deposit covers the damages the tenant causes the landlord to suffer.
+These damages may be for physical damage or business-related costs associated with the violation of a lease agreement.
+Normal wear and tear are not chargeable against a damage deposit.
 Normal wear and tear is the responsibility of the landlord.

-Repairs and Upkeep.
 The landlord is generally responsible for keeping your place safe and livable.
 This includes, but is not limited to, providing running water and keeping utilities (electrical items, plumbing, heating, ventilation, etc.) in good working order.
-You must notify the landlord in writing if repairs are required and you may use the landlord's failure to repair the problem as grounds to cancel the lease.
+You must notify the landlord in writing if repairs are required, and you may use the landlord's failure to repair the problem as grounds to cancel the lease.

-Tenant Duties.
-It's up to you to keep your place clean, as well as to use the plumbing and fixtures properly.
+It's up to you to keep your place clean and use the plumbing and fixtures properly.
 Before redecorating, like painting or changing light fixtures, get written permission from the landlord.
 Be a good tenant and neighbor.